If you are looking for the right IRP lawyer, you have come to the right place.

 Lawyer Paul Doroshenko opposed the IRP law from the start.
 He explained problems with the process, and identified many of the legal failings of the IRP law before the scheme even came into effect (Should you be worried about B.C.
 Breathalyzers).
 He took the position that he has a moral obligation as a lawyer to expose the faults of the IRP law.

-When the law came into effect, Paul Doroshenko became a dedicated IRP Lawyer, and the most vocal opponent of the IRP law.
-He and the lawyers at Acumen Law Corporation have been involved in the major challenges to the IRP scheme, and in particular they have been crucial in exposing the deficiencies with relying on roadside screener breathalyzers as the basis of punishment.
+When the law came into effect, Paul Doroshenko and Kyla Lee became dedicated IRP Lawyers, and the most vocal opponents of the IRP law.
+The lawyers at Acumen Law Corporation have been involved in the major challenges to the IRP scheme, and in particular they have been crucial in exposing the deficiencies with relying on roadside screener breathalyzers as the basis of punishment.

 To be an IRP lawyer:

-To be an IRP lawyer means that you need to come to work ever day with new strategies to take on the Government’s law and properly defend your clients.
+To be an IRP lawyer means that you need to come to work every day with new strategies to take on the Government’s law and properly defend your clients.
+To be an IRP lawyer means you need to frequently appeal decisions to all levels of court.
 We have fundamentally changed our methods as lawyers.
 We have had to become experts in breath testing equipment and sobriety testing.
 We have had to immerse ourselves in the science of breath testing.
 We have had to accumulate thousands and thousands of previously undisclosed records, documents and reports from police detachments and Government offices.
 We have had to accumulate information on police officers.
 We have had to change the way that we approach our practice of law.

 The old style of impaired driving / DUI defence is gone.
-It’s outdated and no longer useful under the new law.
+It is outdated and no longer useful under the new law.
 We know that to be an IRP lawyer one must be fully versed in police procedure, Government policy, the science of breath testing and administrative law.
 On top of that you need vast records from other cases to be able to catch police when they break the rules.
+As well, you need to be prepared to back up your reasoning by appealing decisions to all levels of appeal court.

 If you need an IRP lawyer, you’ve come to the right place.
-Month after month we succeed in more IRP appeals than any other law office in BC.
-We developed many of the defences that exist to beat an IRP.
+We developed many of the defences that exist to defend an IRP.
 We are constantly challenging the police and Government to chisel away at the IRP law and to expose its significant flaws.
 We have protected the driving privileges of thousands of people just like you.

 IRP Lawyer resources: